 Ensuring that supplies reach the last mile

-During 2019, UNFPA delivered programme supplies worth over USD 175 million in more than 114 countries.
-Among these were male and female condoms, oral and injectable contraceptives, intrauterine devices (IUDs), maternal health and life-saving supplies, medical equipment, and reproductive health and dignity kits.
+Since 2018, UNFPA delivered programme supplies worth USD 472.5 million in more than 114 countries.
+Among these were male and female condoms, oral and injectable contraceptives, intrauterine devices (IUDs), maternal health and life-saving supplies, medical equipment, reproductive health,dignity kits and PPE (Personal Protective Equipment).

 The LMA process aims to monitor and strengthen the supply chain used to safeguard and distribute these essential reproductive health supplies, through a multifaceted approach that allows UNFPA to:

-- Raise greater visibility of the adequate safeguarding, management, and use for intended purposes of family planning, maternal health, and other programme supplies UNFPA provides.
+- Increase its visibility of the adequate safeguarding, management, and use for intended purposes of family planning, maternal health, and other programme supplies UNFPA provides.

 - Help UNFPA partners to better manage the programme supplies entrusted to them, by identifying supply chain capacity gaps, preventing fraud, and minimizing waste and losses.